Tidings-SP/AndroidStudio-Java/App-With-Firebase/Sample-Screen-Shots/README.md

-> This repo contains screen shot of the each screen in the app!
+> This folder contains screen shot of the each screen in the app!